A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Acknowledgements

 \section{Acknowledgements}

-We would like to give special considerations to J\' er\^ ome Bolte which pointed out to us some recent articles that are closely related to the connection between Machine Learning and Optimization problems, and to anonymous reviewers who shaped the structure of the present paper.
-This work was supported by a grant of the Romanian Ministry of Research and Innovation, CCCDI - UEFISCDI, project number 178PCE/2021, PN-III-P4-ID-PCE-2020-0788, Object PErception and Reconstruction with deep neural Architectures (OPERA), within PNCDI III.
+We would like to thank J\' er\^ ome Bolte for pointing out several recent articles to us that are closely related to the connection between Machine Learning and Optimization problems, as well as anonymous reviewers who contributed to the development the current paper.